Russian exiled leader: Post-Putin era may be ‘months’ away

 | WASHINGTON

-Ilya Ponomarev’s life changed forever in March 2014, when he became the sole member of the 446-member Duma – Russia’s lower house of parliament – to vote “no” on the annexation of Crimea.
+Ilya Ponomarev’s life changed forever in March 2014, when he became the sole member of the Duma – Russia’s lower house of parliament – to vote “no” on the annexation of Crimea.

 Russia’s takeover of the strategically significant peninsula, we now know, was just the opening act for President Vladimir Putin’s eventual invasion of Ukraine.